expeerly/embeddocumentation/README.md

 We recommend embedding the videos to the carousel or product description just next to images for best conversion impact.

 ## 4. Matching Video Links with Products in your Catalogue
 As of now all our retail partners get a spreadsheet where on each line the relevant products including GTIN and if required our partner’s own product number are indicated along the video links.
+Retailers then add the video links upon their descretion to their system.
+This works well for up to 100 videos a month.

 See a spreadsheet example [here](https://docs.google.com/spreadsheets/d/1kXQ7DBHRILnurgFzuOjY3owplIlcU94W2a_1l2gwAxg/edit?usp=sharing).